root-project/jsroot/docs/JSROOT.md

    - rotate - enable automatic rotation of the geometry

-It is typical, that not all geometry volumes should be displayed.
-In simple case one just display only subvolume (with all its daughters) like:
+It is possible to dispplay only part of geometry model.
+For instance, one could select sub-item like:

   <http://jsroot.gsi.de/dev/?file=../files/geom/rootgeom.root&item=simple1;1/Nodes/REPLICA_1>